DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Bath Towel Storage

 Roll both bath towels and hand towels.
-Fold your washcloths in half and then in thirds to give yourself even more space.
+Fold your washcloths in half and then in half again for easy stacking.

 Linen Closet Shelf Organization